SMerrony/dashera/README.md

 * 1000-line scrollable terminal history
 * Session logging to file
 * Various terminal widths, heights and zoom-levels available
+* Support for mini-Expect scripts to automate some tasks [see Wiki](https://github.com/SMerrony/DasherG/wiki/DasherG-Mini-Expect-Scripts)

 Here is the full [Implementation Chart](implementationChart.md) for DasherA.